Middle Passage

-The Middle Passage was the stage of the Atlantic slave trade in which millions of enslaved Africans were transported to the Americas as part of the triangular slave trade.
-Ships departed Europe for African markets with manufactured goods (first side of the triangle), which were then traded for slaves with rulers of African states and other African slave traders.
-Slave ships (also known as Guineamen) transported the slaves across the Atlantic (second side of the triangle).
-The proceeds from selling slaves was then used to buy products such as hides, tobacco, sugar, rum, and raw materials, which would be transported back to northern Europe (third side of the triangle) to complete the triangle.
+The Middle Passage was the stage of the Atlantic slave trade in which millions of Africans sold for enslavement were forcibly transported to the Americas as part of the triangular slave trade.
+Ships departed Europe for African markets with manufactured goods (first side of the triangle), which were then traded for captive Africans.
+Slave ships transported the African captives across the Atlantic (second side of the triangle).
+The proceeds from selling these enslaved people were then used to buy products such as furs and hides, tobacco, sugar, rum, and raw materials, which would be transported back to Europe (third side of the triangle, completing it).

-The First Passage was the forced march of African slaves from their inland homes, where they had often been captured by other tribes or by other members of their own tribe, to African ports where they were imprisoned until they were sold and loaded onto a ship.
-The Final Passage was the journey from the port of disembarkation in the Americas to the plantation or other destination where they would be put to work.
+The First Passage was the forced march of Africans from their inland homes, where they had been captured for enslavement by rulers of other African states or members of their own ethnic group, to African ports.
+Here they were imprisoned until they were sold and loaded onto a ship.
+The Final Passage was the journey from the port of disembarkation in the Americas to the plantation or other destination for enslavement into forced labor.
 The Middle Passage across the Atlantic joined these two.
 Voyages on the Middle Passage were large financial undertakings, generally organized by companies or groups of investors rather than individuals.

-The first European slave ship transported enslaved Africans from São Tomé to New Spain in 1525.
+The first European slave ship transported African captives from São Tomé to New Spain in 1525.
 Portuguese and Dutch traders dominated the trade in the 16th and 17th centuries, though by the 18th they were supplanted by the British and French.
-Other European nations involved were Spain, Denmark–Norway, Sweden, Poland-Lithuania, Prussia and various Italian city states as well as traders from the United States.
+Other European nations involved were Spain, Denmark–Norway, Sweden, Prussia, and various Italian city-states as well as traders from the United States.
 The enslaved Africans came mostly from the regions of Senegambia, Upper Guinea, Windward Coast, Gold Coast, Bight of Benin, Bight of Biafra, and Angola.
 With the growing abolitionist movement in Europe and the Americas, the transatlantic slave trade gradually declined until being fully abolished in the second-half of the 19th century.

-According to modern research, roughly 12.5 million slaves were transported through the Middle Passage to the Americas.
-The enslaved were transported in wretched conditions, men and women separated, across the Atlantic.
-Mortality was high; those with strong bodies survived.
-Young women and girls were raped by the crew.
-An estimated 15% of them died during voyage, with mortality rates considerably higher in Africa itself during the process of capturing and transporting slaves to the coast.
-The total number of deaths directly attributable to the Middle Passage voyage is estimated at up to two million; a broader look at African deaths directly attributable to the institution of slavery from 1500 to 1900 suggests up to four million deaths.
-The "Middle Passage" was considered a time of in-betweenness where captive Africans forged bonds of kinship which then created forced transatlantic communities.
+Modern voyage-level data estimate ~12.5 million people were embarked and about two million died during the crossing (about 14%).
+They were transported in wretched conditions, men and women separated, across the Atlantic.The total number of deaths directly attributable to the Middle Passage voyage is estimated at up to two million; a broader look at African deaths directly attributable to the institution of slavery from 1500 to 1900 suggests up to four million deaths.
+The "Middle Passage" was considered a time of in-betweenness where captive Africans forged bonds of kinship, which then created forced transatlantic communities.